wallaby-rails/wallaby-rails/README.md

     rails server
     ```

-4. Open Wallaby on your local machine at http::/localhost:3000/desired_path.
+4. Open Wallaby on at http::/localhost:3000/desired_path.
 That's it.

-If you are using authentication other than Devise, you will need to configure authentication as [Configuration - Authentication](docs/configuration.md#authentication) describes.
+If authentication rather than Devise is used, authentication configuration will be required (see [Configuration - Authentication](docs/configuration.md#authentication)).

 ## Want to contribute?